-The CHICO SCIENCE FAIR will be held February 27 - March 2, 2017.
+The CHICO SCIENCE FAIR will be held February 25 - March 1, 2019.
 Now is the time to be thinking about a science question that you would love to explore!
-Last year, over 800 curious Chico students investigated some part of our world and entered their projects in this local fair.
-All received a certificate, ribbon and participation gift.
-More importantly, they had the satisfaction of knowing that they thoroughly understood their chosen topic.
+Last year, over 650 curious Chico students investigated some part of our world and entered their projects in this local fair.

 Design your project and plan to exhibit it, or come and see the Science Fair as a visitor.
 The fair is held at the Silver Dollar Fairgrounds, Commercial Building.